 When you turn in your essay, make sure to read and follow the instructions given where you turn it in.
+See your schedule for due dates and where to submit your assignments.

 Emblematic Object Grading Criteria

 Your essay will be evaluated based on the following standards.
 Please review them and take them into consideration when finalizing your essay.